Narada arrests: Mamata may gain politically, but she has to watch out for legal ramifications: analysts | Politics

 Prof Ranabir Samaddar, well-known political scientist and former head of Maulana Azad Institute of Asian Studies, Kolkata, said, ''Recent events where the governor has criticised his own government (over post-poll violence) and the arrests themselves are leading us into an uncharted territory.

-''He has spoken of undesirable consequences to yesterday's protests.
+''He has spoken of undesirable consequences.
 Is that a hint at an end-game resulting in Governor's Rule?''
 Samaddar pointed out that the governor is bound by the advice of the chief minister and her council of ministers, yet he has given consent to prosecution of the ministers on his own even though Banerjee had been elected by then.

 ''These are constitutional grey areas,'' he said.